TrafficGuard/sophia/README.md

         - DropBox
         - Aider
     - Configurable Human-in-the-loop settings
-- Observability for your app/agents with OpenTelemtry tracing integrated
+- Observability for your app/agents with OpenTelemetry tracing integrated
 - Prompt management
     - Prompt library
     - Tag for reference and fine-tuning datasets